pymupdf/PyMuPDF/docs/functions.rst

 -----

-   .. method:: get_tessdata()
+   .. method:: get_tessdata(tessdata=None)

-      Return the name of Tesseract's language support folder.
-Use this function if the environment variable `TESSDATA_PREFIX` has not been set.

-      :returns: `os.getenv("TESSDATA_PREFIX")` if not `None`.
-Otherwise, if Tesseract-OCR is installed, locate the name of `tessdata`.
-If no installation is found, return `False`.

-         The folder name can be used as parameter `tessdata` in methods :meth:`Page.get_textpage_ocr`, :meth:`Pixmap.pdfocr_save` and :meth:`Pixmap.pdfocr_tobytes`.
+    Detect Tesseract language support folder.

+    This function is used to enable OCR via Tesseract even if the language support folder is not specified directly or in environment variable TESSDATA_PREFIX.

+    * If <tessdata> is set we return it directly.

+    * Otherwise we return `os.environ['TESSDATA_PREFIX']` if set.

+    * Otherwise we search for a Tesseract installation and return its language support folder.

+    * Otherwise we raise an exception.

 -----